-The grantee will be directed to submit to the RCRO documentation to support its determination of commuter or university service.
+The grantee will be directed to submit to the FTA RCRO documentation to support its determination of commuter service.
+The grantee will be directed to submit to the FTA RCRO documentation that it has a formal arrangement with the institution of higher education.

 The grantee will be directed to submit to the RCRO procedures for ensuring that the commuter or university service provided by subrecipients has the characteristics specified in the DOT ADA regulations.